sanjairocky/redux-inspector/README.md

 };
 ```

+Delimiter is defined while instantiating the ReduxInspector.
 The possible AttributePath's might be as follows:

 - using '/' as a delimiter.